Asset managers on alert after 'WhatsApp' crackdown on banks

 But fund firms with billions of dollars in assets are also increasing their scrutiny of how staff and clients interact.

-"It is the hottest topic in the industry right now," said one deals banker, who declined to be named in keeping with his employer's rules on speaking to the media.
+"It is the hottest topic in the industry right now," said one deals banker, describing the use of personal communications channels across the broader financial industry.
+The banker declined to be named in keeping with his employer's rules on speaking to the media.

 Reuters reported last year the SEC was looking into whether Wall Street banks had adequately documented employees' work-related communications, and JPMorgan was fined $200 million in December for "widespread" failures.